iagrib/prettify-bot/README.md

 ## about this branch

-version 1.1 of prettify-bot will these new features:
+version 1.1 of prettify-bot will have these new features:

 * **flags** such as `no-prettify` that allow you to alter how the bot will process your message
 * ability to request parsing of **another message** by specifying its id